 During blending and mixing of food, there is a risk of cross contamination with other foods: this can be a potential danger to people with food allergies.
-Plus processing requires strict regulation and, in some cases, unwanted ingredients may slip through (eg the horse meat scandal).
+As a result food labelling laws are put in place to ensure this is made clear and visible to the consumer.
+Plus processing requires strict regulation and, in some cases, unwanted ingredients may slip through and not be present on the label (eg the horse meat scandal).
 There is also a risk of contaminants from machinery like plastic and metals; so there’s strict legislation in place to ensure that the risk of contamination is minimal.

-Powdered food might sound like a new concept but, in fact, humans have been powdering food for over 11,000 years.
-Back then, man first realised that by grinding and milling grains using a quern stone he could turn corn into flour and would dramatically increase the shelf life and make food easier to transport.
+Powdered food might sound like a new concept but, in fact, humans have been powdering food for over 30,000 years.
+Back then, man first realised that by grinding and milling grains using a quern stone he could turn plant starch into flour and would dramatically increase the shelf life and make food easier to transport.

 Don't forget, for many years we have been feeding powdered food to the most precious group of our society - our babies and toddlers - with huge benefits to their growth.
 Powdered milk is extremely common and accepted.
 Also the most body conscious and possibly knowledgeable part of society - bodybuilders - consume powdered food daily; they drink powdered protein, carbs, etc.

 So while Huel Powders are a processed food, most of the solid foods even the most health conscious among us consume on a daily basis too.
 The Huel Powders are processed only enough to give you what’s required and there are no unnecessary additives.
 Below is a short list of undesirable food additives that you will not find in Huel Products:

 Use #huel in your Huel photos for the chance to feature on our Instagram

 Never miss out on new products, exclusive offers, and more when you join the Huel mailing list.